blab/veme-2022/README.md

-# Workshop for VEME 2022
+# Real-time tracking of pathogen evolution using Nextstrain

 ## Prerequisites